vdaas/vald/CONTRIBUTING.md

 * `type` = feature, bug, refactoring, benchmark, security, documentation, dependencies, ci, ...
 * `area` (\*) = gateway, meta, manager-backup, manager-replication, ...
-* `description` = branch description. description must be hyphenated.
+* `description` = branch description. description must be hyphenated. please use [a-zA-Z0-9] and hyphen as characters, do not use any other characters.

 (\*) If you changed multiple areas, please list up each area with "-".